-My main ambition for the business is to bring on board other budding trainers who bring their own lived experiences and give them the confidence, knowledge and tools in which to teach us that to inspire others to learn.
+My main ambition for the business is to bring on board other budding trainers who bring their own lived experiences and give them the confidence, knowledge, and tools in which to teach us that to inspire others to learn.

-My favourite place in the world to travel to is Paris.
+My favorite place in the world to travel to is Paris.
 Hands down the nicest most beautiful place in the world for me.
 I loved everything about Paris; the food, the culture, just everything was so lovely whenever we have visited.

 Rachael’s Bio and How To Find Her

 My name is Rachael Richardson and I am 36 years old.
-I’m happily married to my wife, Cat and guinea-mum to 4 brilliant guinea pigs.
+I’m happily married to my wife, Cat, and guinea-mum to 4 brilliant guinea pigs.
 I live in Leicester, England.
 I teach what I have lived and I love to teach: my hope is you will love to listen and want to learn.